neusta-mobile-solutions-gmbh/werkbank/packages/werkbank/doc/media/storyboard.md

 - Move size (both min and max) on both axes
 - End at size larger than the screen
 - Zoom out
+- Go to "Profile Page"
+- Switch through presets and zoom out when necessary
+  - Swap width and height after second preset

 ### Accessibility
+- Prepare
+  - Go to Inspect tab
+    - Move Semantics Inspector to top
 - Start on "MainPage"
 - Switch through tabs ending at profile
 - Go to inspect tab